Drafting Basics

 What is enabling linking?

-A draft group, before enabling linking
+A draft frame, before enabling linking

-In linkable groups, you’re able to:
+In linkable frame, you’re able to:

 • To connect to Figma — You can connect a draft project to a Figma file via our Figma plugin.
-In a project already connected to a Figma file, new draft groups can be connected to frames in the Figma file not yet connected to Ditto.
+In a project already connected to a Figma file, new draft frames can be connected to frames in the Figma file not yet connected to Ditto.

 Didn't find what you were looking for?